KWINNIE LÊ

 Văn Lang

-"Văn Lang: reparations to the land of the tattooed" is a performance that offers reparations towards Văn Lang (the land of the tattooed).
-The first iteration was situated during the Non Native Native Fair, instead of selling an object or service, I offered people to pay reparations.
-With each contribution made, one letter of tattooing is contributed towards the performance that would ultimately spell out Văn Lang.
+"Văn Lang: reparations to the land of the tattooed" is a performance that offers reparations towards Văn Lang (the land of the tattooed)in the context of an art fair.
+With each redistribution made, one letter of tattooing is contributed towards the performance that would ultimately spell out Văn Lang.
 The performance remains unfinished

 Trans*formation Tutorials, Other Futures Festival